Flower Boy Ramyun Shop Review.

 6. The kisses and intimate moments between Eun Bi and Chi Soo were sizzling.
 Every darn romantic encounter they had gave me butterflies in the pit of my stomach.
 I’m talking specifically the kimchi kiss and the kimchi finger lick.
 And for the record, I tried not to like Chi Soo because he was so irritating, but there was just something about Eun Bi and Chi Soo’s arguments that felt like the quintessential old, married couple.

-2. I also felt that I was confused by Eun Bi and what she really wanted.
-She was really good at volleyball, but did she truly enjoy it?
+2. Eun Bi confused me.
+What did she really want?
+She was talented at playing volleyball, but did she truly enjoy it?
 We know she gave it up to go to school to become a teacher because it would provide some financial security and because it was a practical job.
-In the end, I wish we had gotten a little more in terms of her aspirations.
+In the end, I was a little disappointed.
+I would have enjoyed more focus on her aspirations.

 3. What about our other Flower Boys?
 Kang Hyuk gives his final fairwell to Eun Bi and says that he’s going to cook ramen.
 Where is the question?
 Why does the second male lead always sacrifice so much and never get anything more?